01 of 05

 Lazy Duck Camping Near Nethy Bridge

 Lazy Duck Lightweight Camping is for visitors who really want to get away from it all.
-Located on a site that also includes a hostel and two lovely woodland cottages, the secluded tent camping area can accommodate only four pitches for small, 2 or 3 person tents.
+Located on a site that also includes a hostel and two lovely woodland cottages, the secluded tent camping area can accommodate only four pitches for small, two-, or three-person tents.

 The clearing in the woods has been a campsite for travelers and traders for at least 100 years.
-Facilities include a flush toilet and washbasin, a hot and cold washing up space, a hot water Aussie-style "bush" shower (basically a bucket), a wet weather cooking shelter and a chimenea fire.
-There's also a hammock and a two person sauna.
-The campsite is open from May 1 to the end of October.
+Facilities include a flush toilet and washbasin, a hot and cold washing-up space, a hot water safari-style bucket shower (basically a bucket), a wet weather cooking shelter, and a chimenea fire.
+There's also a hammock and a two-person sauna.
+The campsite is open from May until the end of October.